jakearchibald/jakearchibald.com/static-build/posts/2022/12/html-codecs-parameter-for-av1/index.md

 ---
 title: Getting the correct HTML codecs parameter for an AV1 video
 date: 2022-12-19 01:00:00
-summary: It should be easier, but here's how to figure it out
+summary: It should be easier, but here's how to figure it out.
-meta: It should be easier, but here's how to figure it out
+meta: It should be easier, but here's how to figure it out.
 ---

 This post is mostly for my own reference, but I couldn't find a good guide elsewhere, so here we go!